stav121/actix-angular-project-template/README.md

 Navigate to: `http://localhost:4200/`

-From there, you can register a new user and login to previous the security.
+From there, you can register a new user and login to preview the security features.

 <hr>